 Union Says Plácido Domingo Engaged In 'Inappropriate Activity'

 The investigation was launched last September.
-Two sources tell NPR that its conclusion was to include a $500,000 settlement between the singer and the union, the American Guild of Musical Artists (AGMA).
+Two sources tell NPR that its conclusion was to include a $500,000 settlement between the singer and AGMA.
 But, the sources say, the settlement was retracted overnight after The Associated Press published some details about the investigators' findings early Tuesday.

-The AP reported Tuesday that the investigators hired by AGMA spoke to 27 people who said that they were either "sexually harassed or witnessed inappropriate behavior" over the course of two decades, and that the timeline of Domingo's behavior included the periods during which he was artistic director at Washington National Opera and general director of Los Angeles Opera.
-One of NPR's sources who had seen the investigators' report confirmed the total number of alleged victims and witnesses, as well as the time frame of the misconduct.
+The AP reported that the investigators hired by AGMA spoke to 27 people who said that they were either "sexually harassed or witnessed inappropriate behavior" over the course of two decades and that the timeline of Domingo's behavior included the periods during which he was artistic director at Washington National Opera and general director of LA Opera.
+One of NPR's sources who saw the investigators' report confirmed the total number of alleged victims and witnesses, as well as the time frame of the misconduct.

 The 79-year-old singer's representatives did not immediately reply to NPR's request for comment.
 However, he issued a statement to the AP, saying: "I have taken time over the last several months to reflect on the allegations that various colleagues of mine have made against me.
 I respect that these women finally felt comfortable enough to speak out, and I want them to know that I am truly sorry for the hurt that I caused them.
 I accept full responsibility for my actions, and I have grown from this experience."